adithyaav27/data-512-final-project/README.md

 - The fire distance calculation tool is limited to "ring" shaped fires; 36 "curve ring" shaped fires are incompatible and thus omitted.
 - Air Quality Index (AQI) records from earlier periods can be intermittent.
 It has been observed that consistent and dependable AQI measurements from stations in Farmington, NM, commenced from 2005 onwards.
 - AQI data is also restricted to the fire season for comparison with smoke estimates.
+- The Fertility Rate data from the US Census might not of sampling errors.
+Especially during the 2020 COVID Pandemic.
+- The Medicare Enrollees & Mortality data might have some sampling errors with a potential of bias.

 ## Outputs
 - [Q1.png](https://github.com/adithyaav27/data-512-common-analysis/blob/main/Images/Q1.png) : This graph depicts the cumulative acreage affected by wildfires each year within a 1,250-mile radius of Farmington, NM, over the period from 1963 to 2020.